Studio Art Entry-Portfolio Review Process

 Sculpture: Demonstrate basic technical skills in woodworking, welding, mold-making and casting.

-A minimum of half of your portfolio should be based on the concentration for which you seek entry.
+At least half of your portfolio should be based on the concentration for which you seek entry.
 The portfolio requires 12 to 18 individual artworks.
 If appropriate, include detailed images.

 The artwork must be legible.